Skip to contents

 --sample_id <SAMPLE_ID>

-Personal Cancer Genome Reporter (PCGR) workflow for clinical interpretation of somatic nucleotide variants and copy number aberration segments
+Personal Cancer Genome Reporter (PCGR) workflow for clinical translation of tumor omics data

 Required arguments: